-The MultiComm RT Meters can be programmed to provide only certain information on the front display (screens).
+The MultiComm RTH Meters can be programmed to provide only certain information on the front display (screens).
 This programming DOES NOT affect the measurements that the meters make, or the information available over the network, it only affects what is being displayed.
-The procedure for programming the display screens is as follows:
+The display can be programmed using the toggle switch and pushbutton inside the instrument, or it can be programmed over the network.
+For information on programming the display over the network, refer to the appropriate protocol manual.
+The procedure for programming the display screens using the internal switches is as follows:

-- 1. With the MultiComm RT Meter under power, remove the four screws holding the front panel to the meter.
+1. With the MultiComm RTH Meter under power, remove the four screws holding the front panel to the meter.
 Carefully move the front panel away from the instrument to expose the front panel select switch, and disconnect the connector from the display board.
-Remove the faceplate and gasket. - 2.
-Flip the small toggle switch on the left of the meter UP for CT set (DOWN for PT set).
+Remove the faceplate and gasket.

+2. Flip the small toggle switch on the left of the meter UP for CT set (DOWN for PT set).
 The top display will show the present CT setting, the middle display will show the instrument address and the bottom display will show the present PT setting.
 The Alphanumeric display will indicate which ratio is being set.
-Be careful not to push the Select button at this time or the CT\PT ratio will be altered. - 3.
-Return the toggle to the center position.
+Be careful not to push the Select button at this time or the CT\PT ratio will be altered.

+3. Return the toggle to the center position.
 The alphanumeric display will show a Select? prompt for 2 seconds.
 If the Select button is pressed during the time, the alphanumeric display will indicate Okay, and the user will enter the Display Programming Mode.
 If the select button is not pressed, the Select? prompt will be followed by a digit check (8888 displayed) and the meter will return to normal operation.